onflow/vscode-cadence/README.md

 ## Features

 ### Start Emulator
-Starting the Flow emulator is as simple as one click.
+A Flow emulator is hosted for you on the language server once the extension is loaded.
 You can also switch between accounts and if your projects contains `flow.json` it gets automatically loaded by the emulator.

+#### Self-hosted emulator
+You may also choose to run your own Flow emulator locally.
+The extension will detect your running local emulator and connect to it automatically.

 ### Deploy Contracts
 Deploy contracts to the emulator without leaving the VSCode editor.
 The address the contract